-Within the context of scheduling, BFMs can be put to various uses, as described below.
+Within the context of scheduling, BMMs can be put to various uses, as described below.

-2.1.1.
-Comparisons of work schedules
+2. Comparisons of work schedules

-BFMs are particularly well suited for performing comparisons of alternative work schedules because the strongest scientific basis of fatigue models is that they capture important fatigue trends, rather than predicting absolute values of error or accident probabilities.
+BMMs are particularly well suited for performing comparisons of alternative work schedules because the strongest scientific basis of fatigue models is that they capture important fatigue trends, rather than predicting absolute values of error or accident probabilities.
 The models typically provide an estimate of fatigue risk over time, which may be examined to identify periods of high risk and to compare and evaluate different scheduling options.
 Schedules can then be varied to optimise different criteria to maximise overall efficiency while reducing risk exposure due to fatigue.
-In aviation, the determination of optimal departure time and layover length for the scheduling of Ultra Long Range flight operations has demonstrated the usefulness of biomathematical models for this purpose.
+In aviation, the determination of optimal departure time and layover length for the scheduling of Ultra Long-Range flight operations is an example of the usefulness of biomathematical models for this purpose.

 Schedule comparisons can be performed for both future planned schedules (forward scheduling) and to assess the changes in fatigue risk relating to non-scheduled or irregular operations, such as those resulting from unforeseen operational requirements and/or unplanned shift changes.
-This may involve dynamic monitoring of rosters to alert schedulers to elevated fatigue risks associated with proposed or enforced changes.
+This may involve dynamic monitoring of situations to alert schedulers to elevated fatigue risks associated with proposed or enforced changes.

-2.1.2.
 Identification of vulnerabilities within schedules

-BFMs can also be used to identify high-risk fatigue vulnerabilities within existing flight crew schedules to provide a focus for mitigation strategies.
-Given a roster with fixed flight times, predictions of fatigue risk can highlight operational periods where elevated fatigue levels may coincide with critical tasks.
-Mitigation strategies for crew members may then be encouraged to assist with the management of these high risk periods, including, crew augmentation, extra rest time, strategic caffeine consumption or other fatigue-risk management actions.
+BMMs can also be used to identify high-risk fatigue vulnerabilities within existing flight crew schedules to provide a focus for mitigation strategies.
+Given a schedule with fixed flight times, predictions of fatigue risk can highlight operational periods where elevated fatigue levels may coincide with critical tasks.
+Mitigation strategies for crew members may then be encouraged to assist with the management of these high-risk periods, including, crew augmentation, extra rest time, strategic caffeine consumption or other fatigue-risk management actions.

-2.1.3.
-Evaluation of rosters that extend beyond prescriptive limits
+4. Evaluation of rosters that extend beyond prescriptive limits

-BFMs, as part of a holistic FRMS, can also contribute to fatigue risk assessments during the design of schedules and fatigue mitigation strategies for crew rosters that extend working hours beyond prescriptive Flight and Duty Time Limitations (FTL), or to evaluate the impact of reducing crew rest periods.
-Specifically, BFMs can help evaluate the safety risk of a flight schedule or crew roster that falls outside of prescriptive FTL against a scientifically based standard.
+BMMs, as part of a holistic FRMS, can also contribute to fatigue risk assessments during the design of schedules and fatigue mitigation strategies that extend working hours beyond prescriptive Flight and Duty Time Limitations (FTL), or to evaluate the impact of reducing crew rest periods.
+Specifically, BMMs can help evaluate the safety risk of a flight schedule that falls outside of prescriptive FTL against a scientifically based standard.
 In such cases, the data from models should be supplemented with operational validation data to further support and justify this evaluation.

-One approach may include comparing predicted risk scores of newly considered rosters against benchmark risk scores of rosters with good safety records (e.g., certain long range flights), provided suitable benchmark rosters can be identified, using the same relative comparison strategy described in the previous point.
+One approach may include comparing predicted risk scores of newly considered schedules against benchmark risk scores of schedules with good safety records (e.g., certain long-range flights), provided suitable benchmark schedules can be identified, using the same relative comparison strategy described in the previous point.
 This determination may be used, in conjunction with other fatigue risk management strategies, to inform fatigue risk assessments of alternative work schedules.
-This particular application may be of use to both aviation schedulers, and to regulators in assessing the suitability of newly proposed roster patterns.
+This application may be of use to both aviation schedulers, and to regulators in assessing the suitability of newly proposed patterns.

-2.1.4.
-Optimising crew pairings and bid lines
+5. Optimising crew pairings and bid lines